FrenzelGmbH/cm-categories/README.md

 Datastructure
 =============
-This module allows you to store communication data related to any other "record" and "module" you pass by as parameters.
+This module allows you to store cmcategories data related to any other "record" and "module" you pass by as parameters.
-It allows you to save 1:n communication records, while one record of communication can be filled with the following fields:
+It allows you to save 1:n cmcategories records, while one record of cmcategories can be filled with the following fields:
-* Communication Type (INTEGER) References communication_type table
-* Phone
-* Mobile
-* Fax
+* Parent_id (self reference)
-* EMail
+* Name
 Pls. notice, that records aren't deleted in all of our models, they just get marked as deleted!

 Widgets